sbischoff-ai/pygase/docs/api/pygase.event.md

 # pygase.event

-Contains the basic components of the Pygase event framework.
+Contains the basic components of the PyGaSe event framework.

 ## Event
 ```python